ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

 ## Managing Application-level Configurations

 We will use the [Mapbox](https://www.mapbox.com) API to generate maps for our rental properties.
-You can [sign up](https://www.mapbox.com/signup/) for free and without a credit card.
+You can [sign up](https://www.mapbox.com/signup/) for free.
+The signup process does require a credit card, but the expected usage for this project should be well under the threshold for any charges to be incurred.

 Mapbox provides a [static map images API](https://docs.mapbox.com/api/maps/#static-images), which serves map images in PNG format.
 This means that we can generate the appropriate URL for the parameters we want and render the map using a standard `<img>` tag.
 Pretty neat!